bmusuko/ToDo-CRUD-API/README.md

 ## Feature
-1. To use GET, you need to input request url = http://localhost:8080/ToDo/rest/ToDos and click send
+1. To use GET, you need to input request url = http://localhost:8080/ToDo/rest/ToDos and click send, we can also use GET to obtain one      spesific information using input request url =  http://localhost:8080/ToDo/rest/ToDos/{toDoID} (without "{}") fill toDoId with ID        which you want to get the information and click send.
-2. To use POST, you need to input request url = http://localhost:8080/ToDo/rest/ToDos and fill the body with the input you want to Create, for body type use raw - JSON(application/json)
+2. To use POST, you need to input request url = http://localhost:8080/ToDo/rest/ToDos and fill the body with the input you want to Create, for input body's type use raw - JSON(application/json)
    <pre>
 	input example :
 	{